 The Basin Plan specifies a narrative objective for toxicity, requiring that all waters be maintained free of toxic substances in concentrations that are lethal to or produce other detrimental responses by aquatic organisms.
-Detrimental response includes but is not limited to decreased growth rate, decreased reproductive success of resident or indicator species, and/or significant alterations in population, community ecology, or receiving water biota.
-The existing Order No. R4-2002-0101 contains acute toxicity limitations and monitoring requirements in accordance with the Basin Plan, in which the acute toxicity objective for discharges dictates that the average survival in undiluted effluent for any three consecutive 96-hour static or continuous flow bioassay tests shall be at least 90%, with no single test having less than 70% survival.
-There has been one discharge from the Facility during the previous permit term (November 2007).
-The NPDES permit renewal application provided effluent monitoring data for certain constituents; however, did not include toxicity results.
-Consistent with Basin Plan requirements, this Order includes the acute toxicity limitations and monitoring requirements.
+Detrimental response includes but is not limited to decreased growth rate, decreased reproductive success of resident or indicator species, and/or significant alterations in population, community The previous Order contains acute toxicity ecology, or receiving water biota. limitations and monitoring requirements in accordance with the Basin Plan, in which the acute toxicity objective for discharges dictates that the average survival in undiluted effluent for any three consecutive 96-hour static or continuous flow bioassay tests shall be at least 90%, with no single test having less than 70% survival.
+The Discharger reported that there were no discharges during the permit Therefore, no acute toxicity data were submitted by the Discharger.
+Consistent with Basin Plan requirements, the acute toxicity limitations and the monitoring requirements in this Order are the same as the requirements in the previous Order.

-In addition to the Basin Plan requirements, section 4 of the SIP states that a chronic toxicity effluent limitation is required in permits for all discharges that will cause, have the reasonable potential to cause, or contribute to chronic toxicity in receiving waters.
+In addition to the Basin Plan requirements, Section 4 of the SIP states that a chronic toxicity effluent limitation is required in permits for all discharges that will cause, have the reasonable potential to cause, or contribute to chronic toxicity in receiving waters.
+The discharges from Discharge Point 001 are intermittent and they are temporally limited, only occurring when rainfall exceeds storage capacity.
+Since it is unlikely that the discharge will contribute to long-term toxic effects within the receiving water; no chronic toxicity limitations or monitoring requirements are included in this Order.